 FREE Kindle Books from Amazon:

-Here’s my secret to finding FREE Kindle book at Amazon: check the Top 100 Free Kindle Books on Amazon.
+Here's my secret to finding FREE Kindle book at Amazon (in any genre): check the Top 100 Free Kindle Books on Amazon in the Kindle store.
 You can then sort by genre to narrow the selection even further.
+You just need an Amazon account to "buy" the books for free.

-If you have Amazon Prime, you can also checkout over 800,000 Kindle books for FREE with the Kindle Owners’ Lending Library.
+If you have an Amazon Prime membership, Prime members can also checkout over a thousand Kindle books for FREE with Prime Reading.
 There are no due dates, and it includes current and former best sellers.

-Check out Kindle Books from your Local Library
+Check out Kindle Books from your Local Public Library

 While I love the FREE Kindle books from Amazon, they tend to have the first book in a series (to entice you to buy the rest of the series) or some older Kindle books.
-So, when I want to read currently popular or newer releases (or even an entire series), I’ll check them out from my local library through the Overdrive program.
+So, when I want to read currently popular or newer releases (or even an entire series), I'll check out free Kindle library books from my local library through the Overdrive app.

-Because my small town doesn’t have it’s own library, I actually have library cards for two of my neighboring towns.
+Because my small town doesn't have its own local library, I actually have a library card for two of my neighboring suburbs.
 So, I can check out Kindle books from both of their systems.

 Borrow from a Friend (or not!)

 Did you know that you can lend many of your Kindle books?
-Just visit the page for a book on Amazon and you’ll see a yellow stripe on the top telling you when you ordered the book.
-If you are able to lend the book, you’ll also see a link to loan this book to anyone you choose in the yellow stripe.
-Just know that you can only lend each Kindle book once.
+Just visit the page for a book on Amazon and you'll see a yellow stripe on the top telling you when you ordered the book.
+If you are able to lend the book, you'll also see a link to loan this book to anyone you choose in the yellow stripe.
+Just know that you can only lend each Kindle book once through the Kindle owners' lending library.

 How about you?
 Do you like FREE Kindle books?
 Where is your favorite place to find them?